peterhys/pyLEEM/joss/paper.md

 # State of the field

 Existing tools developed for LEEM analysis remain limited and are often highly customized and domain-specific [@DeJong2020jun; @Grady2018feb].
-As a result, many LEEM datasets are still analyzed using general-purpose image analysis tools such as ImageJ [@Schneider2012jul] for image and profile extraction, along with custom scripts for data analysis, post-processing, and conversion into target formats for downstream domain-specific tools.
-These workflows are often non-trivial, error-prone, and difficult to reproduce.
+As a result, many LEEM datasets are still analyzed using general-purpose image analysis tools such as ImageJ [@Schneider2012jul] for image and profile extraction, along with non-trivial custom scripts for data analysis, post-processing, and conversion into target formats for downstream domain-specific tools.
 In addition, existing LEEM-related tools and ad hoc workflows do not provide the backend infrastructure needed for automated analysis, large dynamic datasets, or user-defined analysis modules.
 Therefore, we developed `pyLEEM` as a new package rather than extending existing projects.

 # Software design